Siemstress/frontend/README.md

 ## Motivation

 Our goal this Brickhack is to learn and grow as developers.
 Each member of the team has a specific skill they wanted to focus on such as frontend development, data processing, and collecting system information.
+One of our team members has a personal environment that would benefit from this custom SIEM.

 ## Features